About the Association

 1. Hold a training License with the National Hygiene Partnership or the Northern Ireland

 equivalent, or QQI-approved training qualification to level 6 minimum.

-Hold 3rd level qualification in a food related background e.g. hospitality, catering (industrial/healthcare), food science, manufacturing/processing.
+Hold a 3rd level qualification in a food-related background e.g. hospitality, catering (industrial/healthcare), food science, manufacturing/processing.

 2. Be actively involved in Food Safety Training or working as a consultant/advisor in the food industry.

 Acceptable evidence: invoice for EHAI/NHP exams, letter of verification of training by EHAI/NHP, attendance sheet, exam record sheets or appropriate information.

 3. Provide proof of adequate Professional Indemnity insurance cover, only if engaged in consultancy.